greylabel/mac-dev-playbook/README.md

 #### macOS install and initiation setup
 1. [M] Install macOS
-1. [M] Sign in to iCloud and the App Store
+1. [M] Sign in to iCloud and the App Store and run software update
 1. [M] Install Xcode command line tools and agree to license
-1. [M] Install Rosetta
+1. [M] Install Rosetta (Apple silicon)
-1. [M] Create directories for source code and websites in home folder
+1. [M] Create home directories for source code and websites
-1. [M] Create SSH key and add to SSH Agent, copy `config` setup git commit signing
+1. [M] Create SSH key and config, add key to SSH Agent, setup git commit signing
-1. [M] Copy or symlink additional dotfiles
-1. [M] Install non-managed software, e.g. Node

 #### Python and Ansible
-1. [M] Add `python3` to `$PATH`, update `pip`and `setuptools`, and install `ansible`
+1. [M] Add `python3` to `$PATH`, update packages, and install `ansible`
 1. [M] Add `brew` to `$PATH` (confirm if this is needed for playbook to run)
 1. [M] Clone or download the (this) Mac Development Ansible Playbook.
    1. [M] Copy in additional config files.
    1. [M] Install requirements and run playbook.

 #### Ansible playbook
-1. Ensure OS X Command Line Tools are installed
+1. [A] Ensure OS X Command Line Tools are installed
-2. Install packages and apps with Homebrew
+2. [A] Install packages and apps with Homebrew
-3. Install and symlink dotfiles
+3. [A] Install and symlink dotfiles
-4. Install apps from the Mac App Store
+4. [A] Install apps from the Mac App Store
-5. Configure macOS Dock
+5. [A] Configure macOS Dock
-6. Install packages from other package managers, e.g. composer, pip
+6. [A] Install packages from other package managers, e.g. composer, pip
-7. Configure masOS
+7. [A] Configure masOS

 #### Manual configuration
+1. [M] Install non-managed software, e.g. Node
-1. [M] Manually configure macOS, System Application, and User Application, Cloud Applications
+1. [M] Configure macOS, System Application, User and Cloud Applications
 1. [M] Manually copy other assets, e.g. fonts, repos, documents

 #### Cleanup
-1. [M]Clean up temporary artifacts
+1. [M] Clean up temporary artifacts

 ### Running without a specific tag